BrendanEnright/IRS_audit_county_profile/README.md

 - The script will:
   - restructure and clean the raw datasets,
   - prepare variables for analysis, and
-  - save local copies of the cleaned datasets for downstream analysis.
+  - save local copies of the cleaned datasets for later analysis.

 ### 2. Statistical Analysis